The Non-Partisan Party

 “High complexity indicates that a decision-maker carefully weighs all the relevant perspectives on an issue and then integrates them into a coherent position.
 Low complexity, in contrast, indicates that only one viewpoint is considered, which is maintained with dogmatic tenacity.
 The pivotal role of cognitive complexity in political life has been demonstrated by ample research.
 For example, Tetlock (1983, 1984; Tetlock, Hannum, & Micheleti, 1984) observed significantly lower levels of complexity among politicians of minority parties than of majority parties.”

-Finally, on this topic, please read this article in Psychology Today to gain a better understanding of HOW we think about politics.
+On this topic, please read this article in Psychology Today to gain a better understanding of HOW we think about politics.